CHAKRADHAR98/Sol-Pok/README.md

-Betzy
+# Betzy

-Welcome to Betzy!
-This is a mobile app we built to bring classic casino games to your phone, with a fun crypto twist.
-It's a complete project that shows how you can mix regular mobile app features with the world of Solana.
+Welcome to **Betzy**!
+This is a mobile app we built to bring classic casino games to your phone—with a fun crypto twist.
+It's a complete project that shows how you can blend traditional mobile app features with the world of Solana.

-Think of it as both a fun game to play and a great starting point for anyone who wants to build their own mobile crypto app.
+Think of it as both a fun game to play **and** a great starting point for anyone interested in building their own mobile crypto app.

+---

-What's Inside?
+## 🚀 What's Inside?

-At its heart, Betzy is a collection of games with a built-in crypto wallet.
-Here’s what you'll find:
+At its heart, **Betzy** is a collection of games with a built-in crypto wallet.
+Here’s what you’ll find:

-A Full Suite of Games: You can play Texas Hold'em Poker against a computer that thinks like a real player, classic Blackjack, and a strategy game called Mines.
+- 🎲 **A Full Suite of Games**
+  Play Texas Hold'em Poker against a computer that thinks like a real player, classic Blackjack, and a strategy game called Mines.

+- 🔐 **Your Own Solana Wallet**
-Your Own Solana Wallet: When you sign up, the app gives you your own secure wallet on the Solana network.
+  When you sign up, the app creates a secure wallet for you on the Solana network.
 You can use it to send and receive SOL.

+- 🧑‍🤝‍🧑 **Ready for Multiplayer**
-Ready for Multiplayer: We've also built a secure system on Solana to handle game buy-ins and payouts.
-This is the foundation for future multiplayer games where you can play against others using real crypto.
+  We’ve built a secure system on Solana to handle game buy-ins and payouts.
+This is the foundation for future multiplayer games where you can compete using real crypto.

+---

-What It's Built With
+## 🛠️ What It's Built With

-We used a handful of modern tools to create Betzy:
+We used a modern tech stack to bring Betzy to life:

-React Native & Expo for the mobile app itself.
+- **React Native & Expo** — for building the mobile app

-Privy to handle user sign-ups and create the wallets.
+- **Privy** — for user sign-ups and wallet creation

-Solana for all the crypto-related features.
+- **Solana** — for all crypto-related operations

-Rust & Anchor for the on-chain multiplayer program.
+- **Rust & Anchor** — for the on-chain multiplayer game logic

-Google Gemini to power the smart poker AI.
+- **Google Gemini** — to power the smart Poker AI

+---